openshift/enhancements/guidelines/enhancement_template.md

   - "/enhancements/our-past-effort.md"
 ---

-Start by filling out this header template with metadata for this enhancement.

-* Enhancements should have agreement from all stakeholders prior to merging.

-# Neat Enhancement Idea

-This is the title of the enhancement.
-Keep it simple and descriptive.
-A good title can help communicate what the enhancement is and should be considered as part of any review.

-The YAML `title` should be lowercased and spaces/punctuation should be replaced with `-`.

 To get started with this template:
 1. **Pick a domain.** Find the appropriate domain to discuss your enhancement.
 1. **Make a copy of this template.** Copy this template into the directory for